Parthi10/Big-Data-Pipeline/README.md

 * a.k.a.
 Kafka Consumer
 * Transports data from Kafka to Apache Hive
-* Written in Java using Maven
+* Written in Java, package using Maven

 ### [Hive-Redis To Spark To Hive](https://github.com/MislavJaksic/Big-Data-Pipeline/tree/master/Hive-Redis-To-Spark-To-Hive/src/main/java/mjaksic/Hive_Redis_To_Spark_To_Hive)